NajiElKotob/Awesome-TTT/README.md

 {Awesome Works in Progress}

 ## Engagement Strategies
-* Problem-based Learning | Connect learning to the real world.
+* Problem-based Learning: Learners solve real-world problems, connecting directly with the subject matter.
-* Role playing
+* Role Playing: Learners enact scenarios to deepen understanding.
-* Gamification
+* Gamification: Incorporating game elements in educational situations to motivate learners.
-* Simulations
+* Simulations: Employing virtual or physical models to recreate situations for learning.
-* Group work and collaboration
+* Group Work and Collaboration: Learners work collaboratively on tasks, promoting teamwork skills.
-* Content recall
+* Content Recall: Techniques like quizzes and flashcards to help learners retain information.
-* Student Presentation
+* Learner Presentations: Learners prepare and deliver a presentation on a chosen topic.
-* Brain breaks
+* Brain Breaks: Short breaks to help learners absorb and process information.
-* Index Card 🟥🟨🟩
+* Index Card Strategies 🟥🟨🟩: Use of color-coded index cards to assess understanding.
-* Be personable | Know your students and letting them get to know you.
+* Be Personable: Building rapport with learners to create a positive learning environment.
-* Think-pair-share (TPS) | Collaborative learning strategy where students work together to solve a problem or answer a question about an assigned reading.
+* Think-Pair-Share (TPS): A cooperative learning strategy where learners work together to solve a problem or answer a question.
-* Encourage friendly competition
+* Encourage Friendly Competition: Stimulating healthy rivalry to foster learner engagement.
-* Laugh together
+* Laugh Together: Sharing humor to create a relaxed, enjoyable learning atmosphere.

 ## Gamification
 * [Kahoot](http://kahoot.com/) 🌟